dper/pumptweet/README.md

 PyPI Installation
 =================

+To start with, you need Python.
+Python 3.5 has been tested and works.
+Python 3.4 might work.
+Older versions probably don't.

 It is easiest to install from [PyPI](https://pypi.python.org/pypi/pumptweet).
-This assumes you have already installed `python`.
 First, make a `virtualenv`.
 The `virtualenv` is nice because it means software you install here won't interfere with anything else on the system.
 Also, if you find something is wrong or you're otherwise unhappy, you can delete the `pumptweet` directory.

     $ cd
     $ mkdir pumptweet